mrdmnd/portunus/README.md

 - [Buildifier](https://github.com/bazelbuild/buildtools) - BUILD file is
   autoformatted to our style guide convensions.

+To run all unit tests, from the root of the repository run

+`bazel test //...`

 ## Building Policygen

 Policygen is built with `bazel`, which is Google's opensource version of our